 Meanwhile in old London town, Queenie (Wilson) is working in her aunt’s shoppe.
 It’s where Bernard (Cumberbatch) buys the daily paper and a bag of sweets.
 The two marry, and when the war starts, Bernard enlists in the RAF.

-Queenie and Bernard’s father, Arthur, (Karl Johnson) escape the London Blitz by moving to her family’s farm in Yorkshire.
+Queenie escapes the London Blitz by moving to her family’s farm in Yorkshire.
+She brings along Bernard’s father (Karl Johnson).
 While there, Queenie meets Gilbert, (Oyelowo) a Jamaican who is in the RAF.
 After the war, Gilbert rents a spare room from Queenie, and eventually brings his wife over from Jamaica.

 I am intentionally leaving a lot out, but you get the general idea.
 Maybe.
 There is a lot going on in Small Island, but not so much that you need to take notes.
 The script is based on the novel by Andrea Levy, which I haven’t read, but would like to.